 Nebraska has adopted the Uniform Premarital Agreement Act.
 This Act sets forth certain requirements of a prenuptial agreement, such that it must be in writing and signed by both parties.
 While this may seem obvious, many disputes during divorce may trace back to oral agreements made in contemplation of marriage but never reduced to writing.
 A prenuptial agreement lawyer can help.

 What topics can a premarital agreement address in Nebraska?

 - Disposition of property upon separation, divorce, or death;

 - Certain other matters.

 Consult with a Nebraska Prenuptial Agreement Lawyer

 Marriage is a big decision.
 If you have any questions about how it will impact your property rights, take the time to consult with a family law lawyer that works with premarital agreements in Nebraska.
-Thompson Law Office is available to assist.
+Modern Law Firm is available to assist.
 Call 402-934-0198 or toll-free 1-888-934-0198 or schedule a consultation online now.

 - Nebraska Law Firm Employment Opportunities - October 6, 2016